Skip to content

 What is premature ejaculation?

-There is no set time for how long a man should “last” during sex.
-But when a man has an orgasm before he wants to, he loses his erection and can’t continue with intercourse.
+There is no set time for how long a person should “last” during sex.
+But when a person has an orgasm before they want to, they lose their erection and can’t continue with intercourse.
 Premature ejaculation can be frustrating and embarrassing.
 You may feel you don’t have enough time to enjoy sex.
 You may have difficulty satisfying your partner.
 For some men, embarrassment about premature ejaculation can cause problems with intimacy and damage their relationships.
-Premature ejaculation is a common problem among men.
-About 30% to 40% of men have this problem at some time in their lives.

 CAUSES & RISK FACTORS